Cancellation of one-loop correction to soft tensor power spectrum: Conclusion

 Several extensions of our analysis are on the waiting list.
 As anticipated by our symmetry arguments, similar non-trivial cancellations are expected for multi-loop corrections, and corrections to higher-point correlators of soft tensor modes from the small-scale perturbations.
 In the proof by explicit calculations, the cancellation among diagrams of different topologies plays a crucial role, whose relation to the Ward--Takahashi identity is yet to be understood.\footnote{ See Ref.~\cite{Tanaka:2015aza} for the study on the relation between the Ward-Takahashi idenitity and the conservation of the superhorizon curvature perturbations. } Our analysis is not limited to the spectator field $\chi$ but can be extended to the case where the small-scale perturbations are sourced by the inflaton field.
 Moreover, the idea of the soft EFT should be applicable to the scalar perturbations as well, and the analysis of the soft scalar EFT is in progress.
 All these analyses will be reported in a separate publication~\cite{our2nd}.

 \paragraph{Acknowledgments}

-We thank Keisuke Inomata, Yuichiro Tada, Takahiro Terada and Jun'ichi Yokoyama for useful discussions.
+The authors are grateful to Keisuke Inomata, Yuichiro Tada, Takahiro Terada and Jun'ichi Yokoyama for useful discussions.
 M.\,H.~is supported by Grant-in-Aid for JSPS Fellows 23KJ0697.
 R.\,J.~is supported by JSPS KAKENHI Grant Numbers 23K17687 and 24K07013.
 K.\,M.~is supported by JSPS KAKENHI Grant No.~JP22K14044.